MoxAlehin/TierList/README.md

 ![Local Graph](Images/TierList_LocalGraph.jpg)

-To use the Tier List plugin, you can either insert the `#TierList` tag anywhere within a numbered list, which marks the list for tier rendering, or use the command `Insert Tier List` to automatically create a list preformatted for ranking.
+To use the Tier List plugin, you can either insert the `#TierList` tag anywhere within a numbered list, which marks the list for tier rendering, or use the command `Insert tier list` to automatically create a list preformatted for ranking.

 Tier List also includes a “To Rank” section, where items that have not yet been placed in a specific tier will be shown.
 This section collapses automatically once it becomes empty, keeping the view clean and focused on ranked items.

 ![How To Use](Images/TierList_HowToUse.gif)

-*The plugin currently does not support drag-and-drop functionality at the backend level.
-This means that if you rearrange elements in the reading view, it will not affect the actual structure of the file itself.
-Any changes made in reading view will not be saved to the markdown file.*

 ## Settings